Question 71: What happened to the land lost by the Doukhobors in Saskatchewan in 1907?

 |

-Though Independent Doukhobors acquired on the average more more than twice as much land per person as Community Doukhobors, all Doukhobors were cheated by government and discriminated by society, similar to Aboriginal Canadians.
+Though Independent Doukhobors acquired on the average more than twice as much land per person as Community Doukhobors, all Doukhobors were cheated by government and discriminated by society, similar to Aboriginal Canadians.
 79% of the original Doukhobor lands in Saskatchewan were seized by the government and sold.

-Long Answer
+Long Answers

 - '"Breach of Faith'" Land Loss in Saskatchewan in 1907', August 7, 2012. — See References.